goldenrecursion/protocol-docs/godel-python-sdk/create-entities-and-triples.md

 This step requires installation of [Web3.py](https://github.com/ethereum/web3.py)

-You can do this with `pip install godel[web3]` and comes pre-installed if using the godel docker image.
+You can do this with `pip install godel[web3]`, which comes pre-installed when using the godel docker image.

 ```python
 # Retrieve one-off nonce from GraphQL API